 3. Bluefire Redteam

-Bluefire is an AI red teaming provider.
-They market specialist red team and AI red teaming services, including prompt injection testing and LLM application assessments.
-Their offering is oriented to hands-on offensive testing for applications that directly expose models to users.
+Bluefire Redteam is an India-present cybersecurity firm offering AI red teaming services alongside traditional red team capabilities.
+Their AI security work includes prompt injection testing and LLM application assessments, with a focus on applications that directly expose models to end users.

 4. FireCompass

-FireCompass combines automated continuous red teaming with AI capabilities.
-Their CART (Continuous Automated Red Teaming) and automated playbooks emulate multi-stage attacks and highlight exploitable paths across cloud and identity surfaces.
+FireCompass offers automated continuous red teaming capabilities with AI components.
+Their platform emulates multi-stage attacks and highlights exploitable paths across cloud and identity surfaces through automated playbooks and ongoing attack simulation.

 5. Cymulate

-While Cymulate is best known for its breach and attack simulation platform, it has steadily expanded its capabilities to address AI-driven attack paths and GenAI exposure testing.
-Their approach to AI red teaming is technology-led and continuous, rather than engagement-based.
+Cymulate is a breach and attack simulation platform that has expanded its capabilities to include AI-driven attack paths and GenAI exposure testing.
+Their approach to AI security is technology-led and continuous rather than engagement-based, suited to organizations seeking ongoing automated validation of their AI posture.

 Quick tips for selecting an AI red teaming provider